Confederate Ridge Animal Hospital Offers Pet Emergency Care

 Seizures or unconsciousness need fast veterinary help.
 Severe vomiting or diarrhea is cause for fast treatment.
 Difficulty urinating or defecating are emergency situations, as is the inability to drink for more than 24 hours.
 When in doubt, if your pet appears to be in ongoing distress from an illness or injury, you should seek out immediate veterinary care as quickly as possible.

 Whenever possible, it is a good idea to call our animal hospital before you arrive, so we can clear time in our schedule to attend to your pet’s needs.
-Upon your arrival, the staff will take information about the condition of the animal.
-The veterinarian will examine the animal to determine what treatment is necessary.
-You will be asked to sit in the waiting area while testing and procedures are being done.
-The vet will consult with you about treatment for the animal and will keep you informed of his or her condition.
-Once the animal has been stabilized, you will be allowed to visit with him or her.
+Upon arrival, our staff will take information about your pet's condition.
+Our veterinarian will examine your pet to determine what treatment is necessary.
+You will be asked to sit in the waiting area during testing and procedures.
+The vet will consult with you about treatment for your pet and will keep you informed of his or her condition.
+Once your furry friend has been stabilized, you will be allowed to visit with him or her.

 What Happens After Emergency Care?